 Nothing quite has the positive impact of making us feel better about ourselves than when we are in the service of others.

 So set up a day when your whole family goes and works at the local food bank.
-Or maybe your church has days where they help the homeless or does other charitable work.
+Or maybe your church has days where they help the homeless or do other charitable work.

 Trust me; there are likely dozens of agencies in your area that would love even a little bit of assistance.
 And you’re providing great confidence building activities for kids while you do it!